Codeinwp/handbook-of-money/README.md

 #### How to send resources

 - Via PR in Github.
 You can add images in `images` folder.
-Text file files, pdf, etc in the `resources` folder.
+Text files, pdf, etc in the `resources` folder.
 Articles in `pages` folder in a [Markdown](https://www.markdownguide.org/getting-started/) file.
 - Directly to @Soare-Robert-Daniel via Slack/Email.

 #### Tools for articles

 - Visual Studio Code with this [extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)
 - You can create a file directly in Github.
-- Any makrdown editor.
+- Any markdown editor.

 ## Contributors